CancerDataAggregator/CDA-HelpDesk/docs/documentation/index.md

 You can think of the CDA as a really, really enormous spreadsheet full of data.
-To search this enormous spreadsheets, you'd want select columns that have data you're interested in, and then filter the rows to only the values you care about.
+To search this enormous spreadsheet, you'd want to select columns that have data you're interested in, and then filter the rows to only the values you care about.

 <div class="cdanote" style="background-color:#b3e5d5;color:black;padding:20px;">